-Aurecon with Main Roads has developed the largest transport simulation model ever built in Western Australia, pushing the boundaries of transport modelling software and its associated data collation with Perth's first smart freeway.
+Aurecon with Main Roads has developed the largest transport simulation model ever built in Western Australia, pushing the boundaries of transport modelling software and its associated data collation, including analysis of Perth's first smart freeway.

 The initial model covered 170 square kilometres of Perth's Northern Freeway and surrounding suburbs, took seven months to develop, and required extensive software adjustments.
 This modelling was used as part of MRWA’s Transforming Perth Freeways Strategy.

 The project sets a new benchmark for the planning and execution of road infrastructure.
 Based on a much larger spatial area than such models typically cover, the Perth Freeway Simulation Model provides the client’s Planning and Network Operations teams with a holistic view of the Freeway system and its surrounding areas.

 It enables Main Roads to gain crucial insights into how the network infrastructure will perform in current and future years, and to understand the impact of proposed upgrades or developments.
 On an ongoing basis, Main Roads will be able to further manage constrained flows to reduce delays and ensure that the effects for the wider network are understood and mitigated as much as possible.

 Benefits to the local community